 -Don’t Push if They’re Not Ready– Like I mentioned in this post sometimes when your child isn’t ready for a certain subject it can look a lot like bad behavior.
 When you have a child who is high energy and easily distracted they frequently become super fidgety.
 Figure out if the distractedness is just them having excess energy, not paying attention or if it is that they don’t understand and are trying to get away from the challenging work.
 If that’s the case it’s often better to quit and come back to it later than trying to push through.

 – Let them fidget- I know fidget toys are all the rage and can be a major distraction!
 However there are several things that can be beneficial!
 I know of a lot of people who use bouncy bands on their child’s chair so their legs can keep going even when they have to be still.
 Things like stress balls, silly putty or small hand-held fidgets can help while they do things like read or study.
+Homeschooling a high energy child can be easier when they have an outlet while their learning!

 – Do schoolwork at the right time– Is your kiddo super energetic in the morning but chills out in the afternoon?
 Are they calmer after lunch or maybe late morning?
 Figure out what time of day they are more likely to sit still and focus and do your schoolwork then.
 Especially if there is a subject that they struggle with.
 Aim to teach it when they are most ready to sit and learn.